Sh0g0-1758/scarlet/README.md

 # scarlet

-A deep learning framework in go (wannabe ML compiler)
+A custom Compiler in go.
+The goal is to learn more about compilers and implement a blazing fast deep learning framework on top of it.